snipsco/snips-record-personal-hotword/README.md

 model = ["path_to_your_model_1=sensitivity_1", "path_to_your_model_2=sensitivity_2"]
 ```

-**Important**: If you want the universal hotword model provided y snips simultaneously, don't forget to add the path to the model in the array above.
+**Important**: If you want the universal hotword model provided by snips simultaneously, don't forget to add the path to the model in the array above.
 If you have an assistant, the path to the universal model is ususally `/usr/share/snips/assistant/custom_hotword`.
 Note that if you do not provide `sensivity` the model will take 0.5 by default.

 Finally, restart your assistant's hotword by runing: